SimonVanacco/gintonic/README.md

 # Gintonic

-Gintonic is a self-hosted homebar manager : add the cocktails you love to make and let your friends browse through the available recipes !
+Gintonic is a bar manager aimed at associative bars and home baristas : add the cocktails you love to make and let your clients/friends browse through the available recipes !

+100% free and open-source, feel free to self-host and send your feedback !

 ![Index page](public/screenshots/index.png)
 ![Admin dashboard](public/screenshots/dashboard.png)